Kylian Mbappe Profile

 In addition, the forward's first Nike Mercurial shoe launched in December 2019 and several months later he became the cover star of EA's hugely popular FIFA video game series.
 The list of previous cover stars included the likes of Lionel Messi, Cristiano Ronaldo and Eden Hazard.
 Mbappe's trademark crossed arms goal celebration has also been added to the game.

-In September 2021, Forbes published an article that contained a list of the top 10 highest-earning soccer players for the 2021/22 season.
-PSG's Kylian Mbappe ranks fourth on the list as he will earn $43million in the upcoming season.
 He was announced as the cover for FIFA 22 and as he was on the cover of FIFA 21, he will be the first player since Cristiano Ronaldo to appear on back-to-back covers.